Snowfork/snowbridge/README.md

 # Snowbridge

-A trust-minimized bridge between Polkadot and Ethereum.
+A trustless bridge between Polkadot and Ethereum.

 ## Development